 Thus, cumulative return from ESS will only reduce marginally even with the 10% market decline.
 Whereas, balanced funds or equity market schemes would have generated negative returns, the quantum of which would have depended on the type of stocks in said portfolio.

-With this scheme, a specific portion of equity is considered as security to maximise the returns from investment portfolio.
+With this scheme, a specific portion of the equity is considered as security to maximise the returns from an investment portfolio.
 Thus, this equity, along with the derivative exposure, is cumulatively considered to be equity allocations, and as a result, these funds are treated as equity assets.

 Therefore, for the purposes of taxation as well, equity savings funds are treated as equity funds.
 Investors are thus liable for certain taxes.

 These funds are the perfect investment options for the individuals looking for equity exposure, but lacking the time frame for long term investment.
-These are low risk funds but are designed to bear certain returns unlike other equity assets.
+These are low-risk funds but are designed to bear certain returns, unlike other equity assets.
 Additionally, few of these funds also look to provide investors with dividend incomes on a regular basis, even though they are not mandated to do so.

-Thus, investors who do not possess the disposition to withstand the volatility of the equity money market can find the equity savings Mutual Funds suitable for their needs.
+Thus, investors who do not possess the disposition to withstand the volatility of the equity money market can find the equity savings mutual funds suitable for their needs.
 Additionally, investors who are just venturing out and want to deviate from conventional saving options can also consider the ESS portfolio.

 However, before investing, one should remember that these funds are not substitutes of other funds with pure equity holdings, especially for those with long-term investment portfolios.

 With this scheme, since over 50% of the funds are distributed between debt and arbitrage holdings, they offer more stable returns than pure equity holdings.
-To reduce the volatility, fund managers prefer using various derivative strategies.
+To reduce volatility, fund managers prefer using various derivative strategies.
 Additionally, the arbitrage portion of the fund effectively capitalises on the inconsistency in prices of funds in different parts of the market.

 Thus, ESS is the perfect investment for those seeking stable returns.

-Since ESS is treated as equity funds for the purpose of taxation, tax liability on this investment is reduced to quite an extent.
+Since ESS is treated as equity funds for the purpose of taxation, the tax liability on this investment is reduced to quite an extent.
 If investors hold the funds for over 12 months, the returns from it below Rs.
 1 Lakh are exempt from taxation.

 However, investors should remember that if they redeem their gains from this fund before 1 year of its completion, they will be taxed at the rate of 15%.

 The arbitrage portion of these funds allows the biggest advantage as far as stable returns are concerned.
-Most fund houses are well versed with handling arbitrage that allows low risk returns.
+Most fund houses are well versed with handling arbitrage that allows low-risk returns.
 Thus, these funds offer a perfect option to those looking for stable gains from their investments.